5 Modern Day Digital Marketing Challenges And How to Overcome Them

 Challenge #1: Creating Interesting Content in the Age of AI

-A recent study by Semrush revealed that more than 50% of companies don’t allocate even a penny to generating long-form content in the age of AI.
+A recent study by Semrush found that more than 50% of companies don’t allocate any budget to producing long-form content in the age of AI.

 Source: Semrush